nashville-software-school/Vue-Workshop/chapters/Installs.md

 # Installations

 ### A Quick Note on Permissions
 Some of the installations below are global which can mean they require a higher level of permissions.
-If you encounter issues during installation, you may need to add  ```sudo``` to the beginning of the command in order to run it properly.
+If you are using macOS and encounter issues during installation, you may need to add  `sudo` to the beginning of the command in order to run it properly.

-### Vue CLI
+## Vue CLI

 The Vue CLI is a command line tool that makes it easy to create new Vue applications.
 It can be installed globally via npm